felixdulfer/gift-planner-app/FIREBASE_SETUP.md

 ### Option A: Using Environment Variables (Recommended)

-1. Create a `.env` file in the root of your project:
+1. Create a `.env.local` file in the root of your project:

 ```bash
 EXPO_PUBLIC_FIREBASE_API_KEY=your-api-key-here
 EXPO_PUBLIC_FIREBASE_AUTH_DOMAIN=your-project.firebaseapp.com